 IMF Staff Concludes Review Mission to Jamaica

-At the conclusion of the mission IMF Mission Chief Ms. Ramakrishnan issued the following statement in Kingston:
+At the end of the visit, IMF Mission Chief, Ms. Ramakrishnan issued the following statement in Kingston:

-“The mission reached preliminary agreement with the authorities on a package of policies that aims at completing the ninth review under the EFF.
-Consideration by the IMF’s Executive Board is tentatively scheduled for September 2015.
-Upon approval, SDR 28.32 million (about US$40 million) would be made available to Jamaica.
+“The IMF team reached a preliminary agreement with the authorities on a set of policies that aims at completing the thirteenth Review under the EFF.
+Consideration by the IMF’s Executive Board is tentatively scheduled for September 2016.
+Upon approval, SDR 28.32 million (about US\\$40 million) would be made available to Jamaica.

-“Program implementation remains strong.
-All quantitative performance targets through end-June were met, with tax revenues exceeding expectations.
-Structural reforms are also broadly on track.
+“Program implementation under the EFF remains strong—all quantitative performance targets through end-June were met, with tax revenues exceeding expectations, and structural reforms are well in train.